 To a simple stone.

-To clarify a business idea, write a haiku and see what happens.
-Imagine an internal memo with an important message written as a series of haikus.
+To reduce a business idea to its essence, write a haiku and see what happens.
+Imagine an internal memo with an important message written as a series of haiku.
 It would certainly make people pay attention.
 Having a go at this simple exercise might help us to see where we can cut and simplify.

 5. Picture your reader: Dear Doris and Bertie

-Warren Buffet, the CEO of Berkshire Hathaway, is a brilliant writer who also happens to be an investor and the fourth wealthiest person in the world.
-Back in 1998, he wrote:
+Warren Buffett, the CEO of Berkshire Hathaway, is a brilliant writer who also happens to be an investor and one of the wealthiest people in the world.
+Back in 1998, he advised:

 "Write with a specific person in mind.
 When writing Berkshire Hathaway’s annual report, I pretend that I’m talking to my sisters.
 Though highly intelligent, they are not experts in finance.
 They will understand plain English, but jargon may puzzle them.
 To succeed, I don’t need to be Shakespeare; I must, though, have a sincere desire to inform.
 No siblings to write to?
 Borrow mine: Just begin with ‘Dear Doris and Bertie’.”

 “Only connect the prose and the passion, and both will be exalted,” wrote novelist EM Forster in Howards End.
-We must remember that Bill on the IT helpdesk is a human being rather than an anonymous machine who migrated our work onto a new server in the middle of the night.
+We must remember that Dave in Accounts is a human being rather than an anonymous machine who invoiced our suppliers in the middle of the night.
 When we fire off that email to him, we might acknowledge we're talking to another human.

 John Simmons, tone of voice pioneer and founding partner of Dark Angels, believes all writers need to incorporate themselves in their writing.
 This is how we can make our writing at work more human and therefore more interesting to our readers.